holoviz/panel/doc/tutorials/basic/panes.md

 ```

 :::{note}
-We must add `"plotly"` as an argument to `pn.extension` in the example to load the Plotly Javascript dependencies in the browser.
+We must add `"plotly"` as an argument to `pn.extension` in the example to load the Plotly JavaScript dependencies in the browser.

-If we forget to add `"plotly"` to `pn.extension` then the Plotly figure will not display in
+If we forget to add `"plotly"` to `pn.extension`, then the Plotly figure will not display in

 - a notebook
 - a served app.
 But only if the Plotly figure is displayed dynamically after the app has loaded.